trycourier/courier-flutter/README.md

 &emsp;

 ## **6. Testing Push Notifications**

+> If you don't need push notification support, you can skip this step.

 Courier allows you to send a push notification directly from the SDK to a user id.
 No tokens juggling or backend needed!